-- One PCI Express x16 connector.
+- One Primary PCI Express x16 (electrical x16 or x8) bus add-in card connector.
 The x16 interface supports simultaneous (full duplex) transfers up to 8 GBytes/sec.
-Single-ended (half duplex) transfers are supported at up to 4 GBytes/sec. - One Secondary PCI Express x16/x4 bus add-in card connector: The board provides a PCI Express add-in card connector in the form of a physical x16 connector with electrical routing of x4.
-It is important to note that this connector is an electrical equivalent of a PCI Express x4 bus add-in card connector.
-This connector supports x4 and x1 PCI Express add-in cards. - One PCI Express x1 connector.
-The x1 interface supports simultaneous transfers up to 500 MBytes/sec.
+Single-ended (half duplex) transfers are supported at up to 4 GBytes/sec. - One Secondary PCI Express x16 (electrical x8) bus add-in card connector: The board provides a PCI Express add-in card connector in the form of a physical x16 connector with electrical routing of x8.
+This connector is an electrical equivalent of a PCI Express x8 bus add-in card connector.
+This connector also supports x4 and x1 PCI Express add-in cards. - One PCI Express x16 (electrical x4) bus add-in card connector: The board provides a PCI Express add-in card connector in the form of a physical x16 connector with electrical routing of x4.
+This connector is an electrical equivalent of a PCI Express x4 bus add-in card connector.
+This connector supports x4 and x1 PCI Express add-in cards.